avsk80/avsk80.github.io/README.md

 ### Credit Risk Stratification using ML
 [GitHub Repository](https://github.com/avsk80/credit-risk-assessment)

-Created a multi-class credit risk classification model using Statistical ML techniques,
+Created a multi-class credit risk classification model using Statistical ML techniques, and leveraged a variety of feature engineering techniques yielding a weighted F1 of 0.85.

-- **Tools/ Techniques**: Python, Logistic Regression, LDA, XGBoost, Random Forest
+- **Tools/ Techniques**: Python, Logistic Regression, LDA, XGBoost, Random Forest, Chi-Squared,
-- **Outcome**: Provided a means to the businesses to assess if a customer is risky or not based on model-predicted probabilities
+- **Outcome**: Provided a means to the businesses to assess if a customer is risky or not based on model-predicted probabilities and reduced false negatives

 ### Topic Classification Using Transformers
 [GitHub Repository](https://github.com/avsk80/Topic-Classification-using-Transformers)